na-na-hi/renget/archive/tmd2character_wallis.md

     These may help you in segments where combat is unnecessary or just to simply show your prowess.
 Attributes | Tier Bonus | Description
 ------ | :----: | :----:
-Attribute: Repulsion  | Tier **ɪɪ** (+2) | For pushing away, both with moves and in general.
+Attribute: Repulsion  | Tier **ɪɪɪ** (+3) | For pushing away, both with moves and in general.
 Pushing can also be used to launch Wallis, such as with a move.
 This does not apply to the other defintion- apparently Wallis is considered attractive in this new world's form.
 .
 Attribute: EXAMPLE  | Tier **ɪɪ** (+2) | A skill to help you.
 Attribute: EXAMPLE  |  ᴍᴀx (+3) | A skill to help you.